 Indefinite-lived intangible assets are assessed for impairment at least annually in the fourth quarter, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 As a part of the impairment assessment, we have the option to perform a qualitative assessment to determine whether it is more likely than not that an indefinite-lived intangible asset is impaired.
 If, as a result of our qualitative assessment, we determine that it is more-likely-than-not that the fair value of the indefinite-lived intangible asset is less than its carrying amount, the quantitative impairment test is required.
 Otherwise, no further testing is required.
-The quantitative impairment test consists of a comparison of the fair value of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
+The quantitative impairment test consists of a comparison of the fair value of the intangible asset with its carrying amount.
+If the carrying amount of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.